 If you let the imams and Marxists rule the world, the result would be similar; blood and ossification.
 If you gave them the political power they crave, they’d soon grow vampire incisors and beautiful smiles for the international press.
 Whether it was Reverend Pat Robertson, Noam Chomsky, Pope Benedict XVI, Ayatollah ali Khameni, Gladimir Putin, Dalai Lama or a Hindu msytic wannabe, there would be bottled-blood labeled Bordeaux.
 Without democracy, millions would be victims of democide.
 Bone-fattened earth and daffodils ploughed under in the spring.
 That’s the price of human folly.

 Iran has one of the most unacceptable human rights records in the world.
-When Mahmoud Ahmadinejad came to the United Nations and talked to the American public, he sounded like Leonid Brezhnev in the last lights of the 1970s, that is, boldly lying, denying his oppressive regimes record, hiding his intentions for nuclear advancement and smiling with a wink and a nod to the quickly diminishing group of avowed Marxists.
+When Mahmoud Ahmadinejad came to the United Nations and talked to the American public, he sounded like Leonid Brezhnev in the last lights of the 1970s, that is, boldly lying, denying his oppressive regimes' record, hiding his intentions for nuclear advancement and smiling with a wink and a nod to the quickly diminishing group of avowed Marxists.
 Human rights for the theocracies are always a sham.
 If you kill homosexuals, how humane can you be?
-They’re the most nonviolent outsiders the world has ever seen.
+They’re the most nonviolent outsiders the world has ever seen, more likely to re-design your house than rape your daughters.
 For leftist ideologues it’s always the gulag or a shot to the back of the head on the stairways.
 If you hate meritocracy, how can you tolerate a middle-class society?

 The up side in the theocracies and the communist dictatorships?